zeljkofilipin/filipin.eu/_posts/2018/2018-05-05-how-i-learned-javascript.md

 tags:  book featured javascript
 title: How I Learned JavaScript
 ---
 I have been using Ruby for a long time.
 The oldest blog post I have tagged Ruby is from [2005](/kako-znas-da-si-napisao-dosta-ruby-koda-za-danas) (in Croatian).
 In [2015](/javascript) I have started using JavaScript.
 Several people in the last few months have asked me how I learned it.
-I have some notes, e-mails and posts, so I thought it might be useful to write a post about it.
+I have some notes, emails and posts, so I thought it might be useful to write a post about it.

 # Online Courses